 The National Flood Insurance Program (NFIP) provides federally backed flood insurance in exchange for communities enacting floodplain regulations.
 Participation and good standing under NFIP are prerequisites to grant funding eligibility under the Robert T. Stafford Act.
 The County and most of the partner cities for this plan participate in the NFIP and have adopted regulations that meet the NFIP requirements.
-At the time of the preparation of this plan, all participating jurisdictions in the partnership were in good standing with NFIP requirements.
+At the time of this plan's preparation, all participating jurisdictions in the partnership were in good standing with NFIP requirements.